Conditions

 }-

-ifandelseblocks:s := "Hello" if n := len(s); n == 1 { fmt.Println("n is:", n) } else if n >= 2 { fmt.Println("n is:", n) } else { fmt.Println("Empty string", n) } // n is: 5 fmt.Println("n is:", n) // <-- compiler: undefined: n
+ifstatement, with scope limited to theif-elseblock:s := "Hello" if n := len(s); n == 1 { fmt.Println("n is:", n) } else if n >= 2 { fmt.Println("n is:", n) } else { fmt.Println("Empty string", n) } // n is: 5 fmt.Println("n is:", n) // <-- compiler: undefined: n

 Switch Statement

-Executes the block for the matching case.
+Executes the block for the first matching case.

 switch expression {